1. What is Microsoft Exchange (Outlook)?

 3. Why did the university choose Microsoft Exchange over other email providers and/or applications, to replace UofL's old GroupWise email system?

 Microsoft Exchange easily integrates with most of the applications and devices used by faculty and staff.
 Exchange is a flexible email system delivering the latest trends in email services and can easily incorporate emerging technologies.

 4. Do retirees get an Exchange email account?

-No. When you retire from UofL, you will be eligible to set up an email forwarding service.
+Yes or you have the option of setting up an email forwarding service.
 This will send your UofL email to a personal account, such as Gmail, Hotmail, etc. More information for retirees is available at louisville.edu/email/retirees

 5. What is my quota in Microsoft Exchange?